 After any wiring, keep a check on the moisture levels and try to avoid stressing your bonsai tree anymore for a few weeks.

-Again, there are a lot of amazing video tutorials on Youtube to guide you in shaping and wiring your Chinese Elm.
+Again, there are a lot of amazing video tutorials on YouTube to guide you in shaping and wiring your Chinese Elm.
 I have a fairly comprehensive guide to wiring a bonsai tree safely

 If you’re trying to grow a Chinese Elm indoors, chances are that the tree isn’t healthy.
 It’s extremely hard to grow a subtropical bonsai tree indoors as a beginner – unless you’re able to create the perfect growing conditions.